Create and Manage Tenants

 A Tenant represents an organization or major division within your company and serves as the top-level organizational unit in PaletteAI.

 A default Tenant is automatically created when you install PaletteAI with global.featureFlags.systemDefaultResources: true in your Helm values.
 For production workloads with multiple organizations or divisions that require separate GPU quota pools or isolated administrative boundaries, we recommend creating separate Tenants.
-For guidance on when to create multiple tenants, refer to When to Create Multiple Tenants.
+For guidance on when to create multiple Tenants, refer to When to Create Multiple Tenants.

 Limitations